Jef-king/Learn/Data Structure and Algorithm.md

 * *Linear Data Structures :* These structures store data in a sequential order this allowing for easy *insertion* and *deletion* operations.
 Examples include trees, graphs and hash tables.
 * *Non-Linear Data Structures :* These structures store data in a hierarchical or inter

+### Types of Data Structures:

+> Basically, data structures are divided into two categories :

+#### Linear Data Structures :

+* **Array :** A collection of elements of the same type stored in contiguous memory locations.
+*  **Linked List :** A collection of elements linked together by pointers, allowing for dynamic insertion and deletion.
+*  **Que :** A First-In-First-Out (FIFO) structure where elements are added at the end and removed from the beginning.
+*  **Stack :** A Last-In-First-Out (LIFO) structure where elements and removed from the top.

+#### Non-Linear Data Structures :

+* **Tree :** A hierarchical structure where each node can have multiple child nodes.
+* **Graph :** A collection of nodes connected by edges, representing relationships between data elements.
+* **Hash Table :** A data structure that uses a hash function to map keys to vlaues, allowing for fast lookup and insertion.